Prathyush2007/Bitwise-Operators/README.md

 Name: Prathyush Nimmagadda
 PRN: 24070123064
 Batch: ENTC A3

 # C++ Programs: Bitwise Operators and Bit Manipulation

 ## Overview

-This document provides a theoretical explanation of two C++ programs that demonstrate the use of bitwise operators.
-The first program covers basic bitwise operations such as AND, OR, NOT, XOR, left shift, and right shift.
-The second program focuses on bit manipulation tasks such as setting and resetting specific bits in an integer.
-These programs are designed to introduce students to low-level data manipulation using bitwise logic.
+This document presents two C++ programs showcasing practical applications of bitwise operators.
+The first program explores fundamental bitwise operations like AND, OR, NOT, XOR, left shift, and right shift.
+The second program demonstrates bit manipulation techniques for setting and clearing specific bits within an integer.
+These programs help students grasp low-level data processing and efficient binary handling through bitwise logic.

----

-## Program 1: Basic Bitwise Operations
+## Program 1: Demonstration of Basic Bitwise Operations

 ### Purpose
-The objective of this program is to demonstrate how fundamental bitwise operations work on integer values at the binary level.
+To illustrate the effect of essential bitwise operators on integer operands at the binary level.

 ### Concepts Covered
-- Bitwise AND (&): Compares each bit of two operands; the result bit is 1 only if both bits are 1.
+- Bitwise AND (&): Produces 1 only when both corresponding bits are 1.
-- Bitwise OR (|): Result bit is 1 if at least one corresponding bit is 1.
+- Bitwise OR (|): Produces 1 if any one of the bits is 1.
-- Bitwise NOT (~): Inverts all bits of the operand.
+- Bitwise NOT (~): Inverts every bit of the operand.
-- Bitwise XOR (^): Result bit is 1 if bits are different.
+- Bitwise XOR (^): Produces 1 only when bits differ.
-- Left Shift (<<): Shifts bits to the left by a specified number of positions, effectively multiplying the number by 2 for each shift.
-- Right Shift (>>): Shifts bits to the right by a specified number of positions, effectively dividing the number by 2 for each shift.
+- Left Shift (>): Shifts bits right by a specified count, effectively halving the number per shift.

 ### Logic Summary
-- Two integers are initialized.
+- Two integers are defined and initialized.
-- Bitwise operations are performed between them.
+- Bitwise operations are applied between these operands.
-- Results are computed using bitwise operators and displayed to the user.
+- The program outputs the results of each operation for demonstration.

-### Educational Value
+### Learning Outcome
-- Reinforces understanding of how binary operations affect integers.
+- Enhances insight into binary manipulation of integer data.
-- Demonstrates how computers process data at the bit level.
+- Explains how computers use bit-level operations to process information.
-- Builds foundation for more advanced topics like encryption, compression, and hardware interfacing.
+- Lays the groundwork for advanced topics such as encryption algorithms, data compression, and hardware communication.

-### Output:
+### Sample Output:
 ```
 AND : 1
 OR : 7